sfrwmaker/F1-T12-858D/README.md

   - The controller speed inialized correctly alwas, the speed test is not necessary.
   - Some followers reported the new firmware does not work.
   - Restore old source files, rebuild the project.
 Perhaps, the issue is about the flash limit of the stm32 microcontroller.

+ Apr 01 2022.
+Release 4.07
+ - Rotaruy encoder manager improved
+ - New PID parameters for the Hot Air Gun caliration procedure applied
+ - New TIP, T12-D32 added to the tip list